Guy Martin: 2007 season

 In the early season Martin took part in British Superbike and Supersport rounds to prepare for the road racing season.
 The first major international of the year was the North West 200 in which he finished with an eighth, a fourth, two thirds and a second.
 In the CP Hire Superstock race after a bad start Martin finished third.
 The Isle of Man TT was the next major race on the calendar and he got a third, two seconds and a DNF after running out of fuel with fewer than three miles to go until his first pit stop.
-In the Senior race he just missed out on becoming only the second rider, at the time, to have lapped at more than 130 mph, his best lap falling short at 129.816 mph.
-Later video footage showed him run wide on the entry to Windy Corner and it was this mistake that led him to miss out on the magical 130 mph lap.

 Martin continued to race on the English scene and he regained his Cock o' the North title at the Scarborough circuit before going to Ireland for the Kells Road Races in which he took one race win.
 This was preparation for the Ulster Grand Prix and in the first race Martin brought home a fifth position, in race two a win, and in the superbike race, which was shortened due to weather, a second.
 After this red flag the day's racing was cancelled due to bad weather and that meant for the second year in a row Martin was the Man of the Meeting.
 The Scarborough Gold Cup meeting ended with him winning all the races on the final day including the Gold Cup and the second 600 race of the day after a good battle with John McGuinness and Ian Lougher who were also both on the same Hondas as Martin.

 2008 season

-As well as contesting a full season in the British Superbike Championship, in 2008 Martin again competed in the three International road races but was denied his first TT win when he broke down whilst comfortably leading the opening Superbike race.
+As well as contesting a full season in the British Superbike Championship, in 2008 Martin again competed in the three International road races but was denied his first TT win when he broke down whilst leading the opening Superbike race.
 He was eleven seconds in the lead when an electrical problem forced him out on the fourth lap.
 He claimed a podium, third, in the Superstock race but suffered further retirements in the Senior and second Supersport races.
 In September 2008 it was back to Oliver's Mount for the International Gold Cup.
 Martin won the feature event and now has won 6 Gold Cups in a row, a new record, and also has the lap record for the 1000cc bikes at Scarborough with a time of 1:45.3.